Altronix/linq-network/docs/_build/html/_sources/getting_started/buildroot.rst.txt

    |   |   |   |-- ...                                  <-- Extra Microchip + Altronix Packages

-In order to create your own Embedded Linux System you should start from a configuration that is most similar to your target hardware and software requirments.
+In order to create your own Embedded Linux System you should start from a configuration that is most similar to your target hardware and software requirements.
 To create.
 To explore the Altronix Demo Configuration, run the command from buildroot-at91 root directory:

 .. code-block:: shell